japila-books/spark-sql-internals/docs/logical-operators/ResolvedHint.md

 # ResolvedHint Unary Logical Operator

-`ResolvedHint` is a link:spark-sql-LogicalPlan.adoc#UnaryNode[unary logical operator] that...FIXME
+`ResolvedHint` is a spark-sql-LogicalPlan.md#UnaryNode[unary logical operator] that...FIXME

 `ResolvedHint` is <<creating-instance, created>> when...FIXME

 [[output]]
-When requested for link:catalyst/QueryPlan.md#output[output schema], `ResolvedHint` uses the output of the child logical operator.
+When requested for catalyst/QueryPlan.md#output[output schema], `ResolvedHint` uses the output of the child logical operator.

 [[doCanonicalize]]
 `ResolvedHint` simply requests the <<child, child logical operator>> for the <<catalyst/QueryPlan.md#doCanonicalize, canonicalized version>>.